intuition-dev/INTUITION2/SETUP.md

 	You can mount several remote webapps in a folder.
 And then have admin.yaml point to that folder.

+7. And last, and most important, connect CodeAnywhere to your production content, the drive you mount on.
+In CodeAnywhere, new connection, SFTP, and then your info.

 7. You can extend the bases classes to customize the build server, e.g.:

 		import { Dirs, Bake, Items, Tag, NBake } from 'nbake/lib/Base'